stanfordpython/python-assignments/assign1/README.md

 ### Caesar Cipher

-A Caesar cipher involves shifting each character in a plaintext by three letters forward:
+A Caesar cipher involves shifting each character in a plaintext by **three** letters forward (note that the shift can be anything between zero and 25, but we're just going to implement the three-shift cipher):

 ```
 A -> D, B -> E, C -> F, etc...